2. Material Accounting Policy Information

 These financial statements have been prepared in accordance with the Indian Accounting Standards ('Ind AS') prescribed under Section 133 of the Companies Act, 2013 (“the Act”) read with the Companies (Indian Accounting Standards) Rules, as amended from time to time.

-These financial statements have been prepared on the historical cost basis except for freehold land which is carried out on revalued amount and measurement of certain financial instruments and defined benefit plans that are measured at fair values at the end of each reporting period, as explained in the accounting policies below.
+These financial statements have been prepared on the historical cost basis except for freehold land under property, plant and equipment which is carried out on revalued amount and measurement of certain financial instruments and defined benefit plans that are measured at fair values at the end of each reporting period, as explained in the accounting policies below.
 Historical Cost is generally based on the fair value of the consideration given in exchange for goods and services.

 (ii) Fair Value measurement